mylesmaxie0/Enterprise-VLAN-Network-Lab/README.md

 # VLAN and DHCP Network Configuration
 > ### Project Overview
  This project demonstrates the configuration of three Virtual Local Area Networks (VLANs) in a Cisco Packet Tracer environment, with a router acting as a DHCP server to dynamically assign IP addresses to devices in each VLAN.
-The network consists of two switches, one router, and nine PCs, divided into three VLANs: VLAN 10 ("Sales"), VLAN 20 ("Engineering"), and VLAN 30 ("Management").
+The network consists of two switches, one router, and nine PCs, divided into three VLANs: VLAN 10 ("Sales"), VLAN 20 ("Engineering"), and VLAN 30 ("IT").
 The project showcases VLAN setup, trunk link configuration, inter-VLAN routing using a router-on-a-stick, and DHCP configuration, with connectivity tested using the ping command.
 This project highlights VLAN segmentation, trunking, subinterface configuration, and dynamic IP allocation.

  Key Skills: VLAN Configuration, Inter-VLAN Routing, DHCP, ACLs, Subnetting, Cisco IOS, Network Troubleshooting
 #